 Boccherini’s Quintet op.
 39 n.
 3 performed by Ensemble 415.
 Violins: Chiara Banchini and Enrico Gatti; Viola: Emilio Moreno; Violoncello: Käthi Gohl; Contrabass: Cléna Stein

 Last but not least, even if not so well known, is the String Quintet in G major n.
 23 by Giuseppe Maria Cambini: anyone who thought Boccherini was the first purveyor of string quintets with two cellos, would be wrong.
 Giuseppe Maria Cambini (1729–?83) was 14 years Boccherini’s senior and wrote 114 of them, a number that may actually exceed that of his younger compatriot.
 Both men were born in Italy, Boccherini in Lucca, Cambini in Livorno.
 But other than the commonality of their birth country, their careers took them in very different directions.

-Theresia’s strings will perform the musical program saturday evening in Dole (France).
-Donwload here the program!
+Theresia’s strings will perform the musical program Saturday evening in Dole (France).
+Download here the program!